luketurnerdev/hive-express/README.md

 It is also a secure option as it contains built in Cross Site Forgery (XSRF) protection.
 Moreover, it supports Google Chrome, Safari, Opera, Edge, and Internet Explorer verison 8 and newer, so it's *browser compatibility* is wider.

 We used axios all along the development process and the production of the front-end of the Hive, as a means of calling our fake json database, or our mongodb one, respectively.
+Axios was also used in the back-end to make calls to various routes within our express application, as well as making calls to Meetup.com.
 Therefore, we were able to perform CRUD operations in a very straightforward manner.

 Bibliography:
 1. [axios. axios](https://github.com/axios/axios).